The Juvenile Court Process in Florida: What You Need to Know

 • Weapon and Firearm Offenses

-In some limited instances, juvenile cases are “Direct Filed” to adult court.
 While infrequently done, direct filed cases are usually the result of a repeat juvenile offender who has committed a serious crime.
 The juvenile attorney you choose to represent your child must have the necessary experience to increase the chances of keeping your child’s case in the juvenile system.

 Arrest, Release, and Detention

-When a juvenile is arrested, he or she will be taken to a juvenile detention center.
-Within 24 hours, the juvenile will be brought before the court for a detention hearing.
-During this hearing, the judge reviews the allegations, the juvenile’s history, and other circumstances to determine whether detention should be continued or whether the child should be released to his parent or guardian.
-The judge can release the child at the detention hearing or continue the detention for up to 21 days.
+During this hearing, the judge reviews the allegations, the juvenile’s history, and other circumstances to determine whether detention should be continued or whether the child should be released to a parent or guardian.
+The judge may release the child at the detention hearing or continue detention for up to 21 days.

 Intake Assessment